This page is designed to provide information for persons charged with criminal and/or traffic charges in Louisa General District Court.

-If you were issued a summons for reckless driving, a DUI, or other misdemeanor crime in Louisa County your summons will direct you to appear at the Louisa County General District Court.
+If you were issued a summons or served a warrant for reckless driving, a DUI, or other misdemeanor crime in Louisa County your summons will direct you to appear at the Louisa County General District Court.
 (Excluding Juvenile and Domestic Cases).

 P. O. Box 524